 If you get a new kitten and you already have another cat, you must get a new litter box for the kitten.
 Try to locate each litter box in separate areas in the beginning.
 The kitten may feel threatened or anxious if the other cat is present while trying to do its business.

-Cats are territorial not only with the food but also with the litter box, so separating the food and the litter boxes from each other it’s a good start, at least in the beginning.
+Cats are territorial not only with the food but also with the litter box, so separating the cat feeding bowls and the litter boxes from each other it’s a good start, at least in the beginning.

 What To Do If Your Kitten Doesn’t Use The Litter Box